TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/oas.md

 #### Step 2: Configure the custom plugins

-For each type of plugin to configure, click on the *Add Plugin* button to display a plugin configuration section:
+For each plugin that you wish to register with the API, click on the **Add Plugin** button to display a plugin configuration section:

 {{< img src="/img/plugins/plugins_oas_api_source_config.png" alt="OAS Plugins Config Section" >}}